codsen/codsen/packages/ast-monkey-util/README.md

 ## Install

-The latest version is **ESM only**: Node 12+ is needed to use it and it must be `import`ed instead of `require`d.
-If your project is not on ESM yet and you want to use `require`, use an older version of this program, `1.4.0`.
+This package is [pure ESM](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c).
+If you're not ready yet, install an older version of this program, 1.4.0 (`npm i ast-monkey-util@1.4.0`).

 ```bash
 npm i ast-monkey-util